Edward2k/textAdventure/docs/assignment2COPY .md

 and the description will be printed to the user.
 If it is not a valid position, an error message will be printed to the user, calling *Printer.output* from *Player.output*.
 We still need to get the description for the new coordinate of the location of the *Player* printed to the Terminal.
 By passing the *position* with *getDescription* to the *Map* via the *Player.output*, which will return the description for the corresponding coordinate, *Printer.output* will be called by the *Player*.
 The will cause that the *Printer* will print the given description to the user (*output* is the *Printer*s print function to the Terminal).
 Then, the whole process will start over again.

-Maximum number of words for this section: 3000

 ##